Guidance to end-users in Ireland

 Introduction

 The Windsor Framework is a post-Brexit legal agreement between the EU and the UK and will have an impact on several areas including medicines.
-It is due to come into effect on 1 January 2025, on condition that certain written guarantees being given by the UK Government to the EU are provided before then.
+It comes into effect on 1 January 2025.

 Some of the changes due to be introduced by the Windsor Framework at the end of this year will have an impact from an FMD perspective throughout Europe, particularly in countries like Ireland that have strong traditional links with the UK.